Wei Xu

 @cocoweixu

-I am a faculty member of the School of Interactive Computing, Machine Learning Center, and NSF AI CARING Institute at Georgia Tech.
+I am a faculty member of the School of Interactive Computing and Machine Learning Center at Georgia Tech.
 My research lies at the intersections of machine learning, natural language processing, and social media.
-I direct the NLP X Lab which currently focuses on (1) analysis of large language models, such as cultural bias, multilingual capability, temporal shifts, and personalization; (2) text generation, such as constrained decoding and learnable evaluation metric; (3) NLP applications that can make impact in education, accessibility, etc. I recently received the NSF CRII Award, NSF CAREER Award, Criteo Faculty Research Award, CrowdFlower AI for Everyone Award, Best Paper Award at COLING'18, as well as research funds from DARPA and IARPA.
+I direct the NLP X Lab which currently focuses on (1) large language models, such as cultural bias, multilingual capability, temporal shifts, and personalization; (2) text generation, such as constrained decoding and learnable evaluation metric; and (3) interdisciplinary NLP applications that can make impact in education, accessibility, etc. I received the NSF CAREER Award, Google Academic Research Award, Criteo Faculty Research Award, CrowdFlower AI for Everyone Award, Best Paper Awards at COLING'18 and ACL'24, as well as research funds from DARPA and IARPA.
 I am a member of NAACL executive board.
 I was a postdoctoral researcher at the University of Pennsylvania.
 I received my PhD in Computer Science from New York University, MS and BS from Tsinghua University.

-I'm recruiting 1-3 PhD students every year (apply to CS or ML PhD program and list me as a potential advisor; if you have EE background, you could also apply to ML ECE program).
-I also recruit research MS students (apply to the MSCS program and email me) and undergraduates who have sufficient time and motivation for research theses.
+I'm recruiting 1-3 PhD students every year (apply to CS or Machine Learning PhD program and list me as a potential advisor; if you have EE background, consider also apply to ML ECE program).
+I recruit MS students (apply to MSCS program and email me) and undergraduates who have sufficient time and motivation for research theses.

 What's New